gediminasnn/laravel.vue.link-shortener/README.md

     First, clone the repository to your local machine.
 Open a terminal and run the following command:

-    `git clone <repository-url>`
+    `git clone git@github.com:gediminasnn/link-shortener.git`

-    Replace `<repository-url>` with the actual URL of your repository.
+    (Optional) Replace `git@github.com:gediminasnn/link-shortener.git` with the URL of repository.

 1.  **Navigate to the Application Directory**

     Change directory to the application root:

-    `cd path/to/php-l-jsn-vlink-shortener-laravel`
+    `cd link-shortener`

-    Replace `path/to/php-l-jsn-vlink-shortener-laravel` with the actual path where you cloned the repository.
+    (Optional) Replace `link-shortener` with the path where you cloned the repository.

 2.  **Prepare the Environment File**